Can Dogs Eat Pancakes? Are Pancakes Safe for Dogs?

 We’ve established that pancakes aren’t the best food to feed your beloved furry friend.
 But at the same time, they’re not toxic or immediately detrimental to your dog’s health, so the occasional treat of a small piece of plain pancake probably isn’t a big deal.

-As mentioned, it’s mainly the things that are commonly added to pancakes that can be dangerous for your dog.
-So, what might you add to your pancake instead that your dog could enjoy?
+As mentioned, it’s mainly the things that are commonly added to pancakes or eating too many pancakes in one occasion that can be dangerous for your dog.
+So, what might you share with your dog while you enjoy your pancakes?

-For starters, you could try smearing a little peanut butter on it.
+For starters, you could try smearing a little peanut butter on a lick mat.
 Keep it to a minimum though because peanut butter is still high in fat.
 Also, be sure to find peanut butter that’s completely free of xylitol, which can be deadly for dogs.

 You can also try adding other fruits that are less harmful.
 Bananas and apples are great choices that won’t make your dog sick.